My personal

 Shehzil Malik

 Shehzil Malik, also from Pakistan is using narrative drawing that uses comic book techniques to question the political context within which she finds herself.
-In her case the western style of comic book drawing has completely replaced local traditions but on a second glance it is easy to see how in fact both traditional Mughal painting and comic book image making have roots in how to tell a wordless narrative on paper and it is interesting to look at her work in comparison with Raymond Pettibon.
+In her case the western style of comic book drawing has completely replaced local traditions but on a second glance it is easy to see how in fact both traditional Mughal painting and comic book image making have roots in how to tell a wordless narrative on paper.
+It is interesting to look at her work in comparison with Raymond Pettibon.

 Raymond Pettibon